couchbase/kv_engine/engines/ep/README.md

 ```

 A `MultiLockHolder` allows a vector of locks to be conveniently acquired and
-released, and similarly to `LockHolder` the caller can choose to manually
+released, and similarly to `std::lock_guard<std::mutex>` the caller can choose
-lock/unlock at any time (with all locks locked/unlocked via one call).
+to manually lock/unlock at any time (with all locks locked/unlocked via
+one call).

 ```c++
 std::mutex mutexes[10];